Judge says could narrow GM's bankruptcy defense in recall cases

-NEW YORK (Reuters) - A judge said on Tuesday that if General Motors Co is found to have violated car owners’ constitutional rights by hiding ignition-switch defects during its bankruptcy, he would consider narrowing the legal protections afforded the company under its 2009 bankruptcy sale.
+NEW YORK, Feb 17 (Reuters) - A judge said on Tuesday that if General Motors Co is found to have violated car owners’ constitutional rights by hiding ignition-switch defects during its bankruptcy, he would consider narrowing the legal protections afforded the company under its 2009 bankruptcy sale.

 Judge Robert Gerber, at a hearing in U.S. Bankruptcy Court in Manhattan, provided his views for the first time on a fight between GM and plaintiffs who demand billions of dollars for the loss of car value stemming from last year’s massive recall.